Jeiwan/uniswapv3-book/src/milestone_5/protocol-fees.md

 While working on the Uniswap implementation, you've probably asked yourself, "How does Uniswap make money?"
 Well, it doesn't (at least as of September 2022).

 In the implementation we've built so far, traders pay liquidity providers for providing liquidity, and Uniswap Labs, as the company that developed the DEX, is not part of this process.
-Neither traders, nor liquidity providers pay Uniswap Labs for using the Uniswap DEX.
+Neither traders nor liquidity providers pay Uniswap Labs for using the Uniswap DEX.
 How come?

-In fact, there's a way for Uniswap Labs to start making money on the DEX.
+There's a way for Uniswap Labs to start making money on the DEX.
 However, the mechanism hasn't been enabled yet (again, as of September 2022).
-Each Uniswap pool has *protocol fees* collection mechanism.
-Protocol fees are collected from swap fees: a small portion of swap fees is subtracted and saved as protocol fees to later be collected by Factory contract owner (Uniswap Labs).
+Each Uniswap pool has a *protocol fees* collection mechanism.
+Protocol fees are collected from swap fees: a small portion of swap fees is subtracted and saved as protocol fees to later be collected by the Factory contract owner (Uniswap Labs).
 The size of protocol fees is expected to be determined by UNI token holders, but it must be between $1/4$ and $1/10$ (inclusive) of swap fees.

 For brevity, we're not going to add protocol fees to our implementation, but let's see how they're implemented in Uniswap.